architsangal/foodfast/README.md

  <div>Leave default settings on the next screens:</div>
   <img src = "READMEResources/img-5.jfif"/>

+   <h4>Note: Make sure that you have playstore installed in the Android Emulator device that you use.</h4>

   <img src = "READMEResources/img-6.jfif"/>

   Creating an AVD is a one-off action.
 Once created, it will be available until explicitly removed.